rconan/skycover/readme.md

 To run the visual simulations, open matlab and cd to the matlab directory.
-To run a non-tracking simulation, run `iterprobes('../sky.out')`.
-The argument to iterprobes is the file containing the polygon coordinates printed out by the simulation.
-To run a tracking simulation, run `iterprobes_tracking('../sky.out')`.
-The argument is the same.
+To run a non-tracking simulation, run `iterprobes('../starfiles', '../sky.out')`.
+The arguments to iterprobes are the directory containing the starfields and the file containing the polygon coordinates printed out by the simulation.
+To run a tracking simulation, run `iterprobes_tracking('../starfiles', '../sky.out')`.
+The arguments are the same.

 Beware there are a few limitations of the matlab scripts that I haven't found a good way to abstract away.
-If you would like to simulate a dgnf test, you must go into the file, either iterprobes.m or iterprobes_tracking.m, and change the 'dims' variable at the top of the script from [4 4 4 4] to [4 4 4] (that is, from four 4's to three 4's).
+If you would like to simulate a dgnf test, you must go into the file, either iterprobes.m or iterprobes_tracking.m, and change the 'dims' variable at the top of the script from [4 4 4 4] to [4 4 4].
 This is because the dgnf doesn't have an obscuration polygon to read out of the file.
 The 'dims' variable gives the number of point on the polygons described in the file.

 Another thing you must do if you would like to run a dgnf visual simulation is go into the file, iterprobes.m or iterprobes_tracking.m,